marcinpawlukiewicz/bash-zsh/completion.md

 Lastly, once you know how to work with zsh, you may build your completions and customize your environment as much as you like.

 https://scriptingosx.com/2019/07/moving-to-zsh-part-5-completions/
+[^footnote1]: If you don’t, you can proceed with the following steps: https://faun.pub/configure-bash-auto-completion-tab-completion-on-linux-db0d9310818b)